-FAIRWATER HISTORICAL SOCIETY The Fairwater Historical Society was created to preserve the old Fairwater Grade School, which opened to the community in 1910.
-The school, a pillar of our local education, was headed for demolition after it stood empty for 18 years and was in need of massive repair.
-Concerned and caring Fairwater residents organized the Fairwater Historical Society with one goal in mind - restore the old two story brick grade school and use it as their museum.
+Fairwater Baptist Church stained glass window Circa 1904 FAIRWATER HISTORICAL SOCIETY The Fairwater Historical Society was created to preserve the old Fairwater Grade School, which opened to the community in 1910.
+Concerned and caring Fairwater residents organized the Society with one goal in mind: restore the old two story brick grade school and use it as a local museum.
 The former third grade classroom now serves as the society's meeting room, document storage area and genealogy research room.
 This space houses a vast collection of Utley Quarry photos and mining tools from the 1880's.
 The Fairbanks Room, named after a generous benefactor, was once a first grade classroom and now showcases current and former Fairwater businesses with a veteran and church display area.
 The original stained glass windows from the first Fairwater Baptist Church are restored and displayed here, and a true testament to art (circa 1904).
 Also found here are artifacts and military records of hometown heroes.
 The third room, known as the Mercantile Room, also served as a former classroom.
 It has been converted into an old mercantile store, replicating the Lieske, Lee, and Frei stores which once did business in Fairwater.
 This area has a small gift shop with area post cards, the Utley Book, commemorative cups, and a society cookbook with pages of recipes from long ago.
 The Old Fairwater School basement has a selection of agricultural relics showcasing our successful farm community.
 Also found here is information on the Laper Dance Pavilion and the one item people ask most about: the World Famous Fairwater Waterwheel, known as the largest overshot waterwheel in the western hemisphere (photos and information are available, the wheel is located on private property).

 In 2009, the 1848 Plocker Inn was moved to the grounds.
 The inn was once part of the stagecoach stop on the Old Military Road which ran south of Fairwater.
 This is a must see building.
 Restored to its original design, it houses a variety of old photos and prints, as well as original items from the stagecoach inn.
 Fairwater's first post office boxes, once located at the Plocker Inn, are also found here.
+We host programs throughout the year which are open to the public.
 The Fairwater Historical Society is open Saturdays, 1-3 p.m., May through September, and by appointment the rest of the year.
 We welcome your visit or questions.
-Fairwater Historical Society Hwy 44, 106 Main Street (920) 346-5140 wlhn.org/fairwater_histsoc/
+Fairwater Historical Society Hwy 44, 106 Main Street, Fairwater, WI 53931 (920) 346-5140 whhn.org/fairwater_histsoc/